neverforgit/Research-Porftolio/README.md

 # Research-Porftolio
-MY published and working research papers
+My published and working research papers.
+Please find a description of the contents in each folder.